Queen Elizabeth ParkCurrently Closed

 The lovely Celebration Pavilion is a must visit.
 You can also check out the Bloedel Floral Conservatory if you are a nature lover.
 It is home to varied species of flowering plants.
 The Quarry Gardens are also a very pleasant place to see.
 Worth noting are the several sculptures and fountains places around the park.
 If you are the artsy types do check out the Painters' Corner for inspiration as well as refuge.

 Queen Elizabeth Park in Vancouver is one of those places which will help you to embrace nature in the most perfect manner.
 The well maintained park is a great place for an afternoon picnic and great to take evening walks.
 While Queen Elizabeth Park tickets are free of any charge, you can easily opt for the Queen Elizabeth Park tours.
 The Queen Elizabeth Park tour tickets are available at a very affordable price.
 The Queen Elizabeth Park tours are very well guided and is a perfect way to explore the scenic park.
+Also, visit the popular attractions in the city by following Vancouver Itinerary 4 Days.

 Queen Elizabeth Park Information